ttlion/sdtDBN/README.md

 [z=1.0, a[0]=1.0]: 0.500 0.500
 ```

-### Example 2: Inference of specific attributes on a learned sdtDBN with dynamic and static attributes
+## Example 2: Inference of specific attributes on a learned sdtDBN with dynamic and static attributes
 [ex2]: #example-2-inference-of-specific-attributes-on-a-learned-sdtdbn-with-dynamic-and-static-attributes

 Following the sdtDBN learned in [Example 1][ex1], inference can be made in that sdtDBN.
-In this example, it is explained how to do inference on a specific attribute at a specific timestep.
+In this example, it is explained how to make inference on a specific attribute at a specific timestep.

 The files used for this example are the following:

-- [example1_dynamic.csv](example1_dynamic.csv): The file with dynamic attributes for learning;
+- [example1_dynamic.csv](example1_dynamic.csv): File with dynamic attributes for learning;
-- [example1_static.csv](example1_static.csv): The file with static attributes for learning;
+- [example1_static.csv](example1_static.csv): File with static attributes for learning;
-- [example2_dynamic_inf.csv](example2_dynamic_inf.csv): The file with the dynamic observations of the subjects where inference is to be made;
+- [example2_dynamic_inf.csv](example2_dynamic_inf.csv): File with the dynamic observations of the subjects where inference is to be made;
-- [example2_static_inf.csv](example2_static_inf.csv): The file with the static observations of the subjects where inference is to be made;
+- [example2_static_inf.csv](example2_static_inf.csv): File with the static observations of the subjects where inference is to be made;
-- [example2_infVars.csv](example2_infVars.csv): The file with the dynamic attributes and respective timesteps where the user desires to make inference for the given subjects.
+- [example2_infVars.csv](example2_infVars.csv): File with the dynamic attributes and respective timesteps where the user desires to make inference for the given subjects.

-When making inference, one of three options can be selected with the argument **-infFmt**:
+When making inference, one of three inference modes can be selected with the argument **-infFmt**:

-- **-infFmt distrSampl**: This mode will present, for each attribute\[timestep\] where inference was defined (file [example2_infVars.csv](example2_infVars.csv)), a randomly sampled value for each subject specified, according to the probability distribution of each attribute\[timestep\] given the observations of each subject specified (files [example2_dynamic_inf.csv](example2_dynamic_inf.csv) and [example2_static_inf.csv](example2_static_inf.csv)).
+- **-infFmt distrSampl**: This mode will present, for each attribute\[timestep\] where inference was defined (file [example2_infVars.csv](example2_infVars.csv)), a randomly sampled value for each subject specified (files [example2_dynamic_inf.csv](example2_dynamic_inf.csv) and [example2_static_inf.csv](example2_static_inf.csv)).
+  - Each value is randomly sampled according to the probability distribution of each attribute\[timestep\], given the observations of the proper subject.

 - **-infFmt mostProb**: This mode will present, for each attribute\[timestep\] where inference was defined (file [example2_infVars.csv](example2_infVars.csv)), the most probable value for each subject specified (files [example2_dynamic_inf.csv](example2_dynamic_inf.csv) and [example2_static_inf.csv](example2_static_inf.csv)).

-- **-infFmt distrib**: This mode will present, for each attribute\[timestep\] where inference was defined (file [example2_infVars.csv](example2_infVars.csv)), the conditional distribution of the learned network, for each subject specified.
-In intermediate nodes, the values are estimated by getting a random sample of the node's value, according to its probability distribution given the observations of each subject specified (files [example2_dynamic_inf.csv](example2_dynamic_inf.csv) and [example2_static_inf.csv](example2_static_inf.csv)).
+- **-infFmt distrib**: This mode will present, for each attribute\[timestep\] where inference was defined (file [example2_infVars.csv](example2_infVars.csv)), the conditional distribution of the learned network, for each subject specified (files [example2_dynamic_inf.csv](example2_dynamic_inf.csv) and [example2_static_inf.csv](example2_static_inf.csv)).
+  - In intermediate nodes, the values are estimated by getting a random sample of the node's value, according to its probability distribution, given the observations the proper subject.

-If there are cases where inference is not possible because the parent nodes values are not given in the observations files and cannot be determined by the model, the program will inform that inference is not possible on those specific cases, producing null (in **-infFmt mostProb**) or -1 (in **-infFmt distrib**).
+If there are cases where inference is not possible because the parent nodes' values are not given in the observations files and cannot be determined by the model, the program will inform that inference is not possible on those specific cases, producing **null** (in **-infFmt mostProb**) or **-1** (in **-infFmt distrib**).

 If specifying **-infFmt distrSampl**, the following command line should be inserted: